codyngpriest/alx-higher_level_programming/0x10-python-network_0/README.md

 2. cURL Method
 This is a Bash script that sends a DELETE request to the URL passed as the first argument and displays the body of the response

+3. cURL only methods
+This is a Bash script that takes in a URL and displays all HTTP methods the server will accept.